leylayumrukaya/leylayumrukaya/README.md

 - 👀 I’m interested in Data Science for health economics and social sciences
 - 🌱 I’m currently learning Python from DataCamp
 - 💞️ I’m looking to collaborate on health economics and data analysis in social sciences
-- 📫 How to reach me eczleylayumrukaya@gmail.com
+- 📫 You can reach me at leylayumrukaya.github@gmail.com